 This complete package includes

-- nine DVDs with instruction on the nine structural models and multiple stylistic techniques (14 hours total viewing time—may be watched all at once, or viewed one disc at a time throughout the school year)
+- nine streaming videos of the entire Teaching Writing: Structure and Style teacher training course, providing instruction on the nine structural models and multiple stylistic techniques (14 hours total viewing time—may be watched all at once, or viewed one at a time throughout the school year)

-- three DVDs of sample Student Workshops at four different grade levels to help you with that first lesson
+- three streaming videos of sample Student Workshops at four different grade levels to help you with that first lesson

 - Premium Membership Content that allows you access to the following for one year from the date of activation: